Fingal Bay: History

 The bay was originally known as "False Bay", because it could be mistaken for the entrance to Port Stephens.
 The name "Fingal Bay" appeared on an 1845 map prepared by Captain Phillip Parker King.

 Heritage listings

-Fingal Bay has a number of heritage-listed sites, including Point Stephens Light on Shark Island.
+Fingal Bay has a number of heritage-listed sites, including Point Stephens Light on Point Stephens, or Fingal Island.

 Tourism campaign

 Fingal Spit was a location for the 2006 "So where the bloody hell are you?" advertising campaign filmed for Tourism Australia and appears at the end of the advertisement.

 Headland and Point Stephens

-The irregularly shaped headland, which is sometimes mistakenly called "Fingal Island", covers an area of approximately 1 km2, most of which is part of the Tomaree National Park, and reaches 75 m in height.
+The irregularly shaped headland, also known as Fingal Island, covers an area of approximately 1 km2, most of which is part of the Tomaree National Park, and reaches 75 m in height.
 Point Stephens was connected to the mainland prior to the "Maitland gale" in 1891.
 The southeasternmost point of the headland was named "Point Stephens" by Captain Cook when he passed on 11 May 1770, honouring Sir Philip Stephens who was Secretary to the Admiralty.
 Stephens was a personal friend of Cook and had recommended him for command of the voyage.
 It seems Cook's initial choice had actually been Point Keppel (named after Augustus Keppel, a Lords Commissioner of the Admiralty), but instead he used Keppel later when he named Keppel Bay.
 The name first appeared on chart 1070, prepared by Captain Phillip Parker King in 1845.